jasonwongcp/jasonwcp/README.md

 Here are some of my notable projects:

-1. **Project Name 1**
+1. **Diabetes risk prediction using machine learning approaches**
-   - Description: Brief description of the project.
+   - Description: The project aims to develop and deploy machine learning models capable of accurately predicting the risk of developing diabetes based on readily available health datasets.
+By leveraging data-driven insights, this project contributes to proactive healthcare decision-making and the global effort to manage and prevent diabetes effectively.
-   - Technologies: List the technologies and tools used.
+   - Technologies: MySQL, Python, Pandas, Anaconda, Jupyter, Markdown, GitHub, NumPy, SciPy,Kaggle
    - GitHub Repository: [Link to the GitHub repository](link)

 2. **Project Name 2**